 In addition to the reduction in cost and time to build THDs, tiny homes are also more environmentally and ecologically friendly than other types of housing.
 A study conducted by Oregon’s Department of Environmental Quality found that reducing a house’s size is the single most important factor in reducing its environmental impact.
 Our smallest tiny homes are 86% smaller (300 – 400 square feet vs. 2600 square feet) than the average single-family home in the U.S.

-Finally, the day-to-day cost of building a Tiny Home settlement, rehousing individuals experiencing homelessness, and maintaining the homes and communities is much cheaper than other options pursued by the Memphis government.
+Finally, the day-to-day cost of building a Tiny Home settlement, rehousing individuals experiencing homelessness, and maintaining the homes and communities is much cheaper than other options pursued by the Tennessee government.
 A recent study conducted by Dr. Doug Perkins, Director of Peabody College at Vanderbilt University, found that the annual cost to provide permanent public housing in Nashville is between $5,907-7,618 per person, meaning it could save the city a net per-person savings of between $1,630-3,007 if it invested in building that housing.
 At Homes for Hearts, we know that placing people experiencing homelessness in Cottage Courts, with individual Tiny Homes can save the city even more money because they are less costly to build and maintain than traditional public housing.
 Even after adding wrap around services, it is clear that Tiny Home Developments are the most cost effective way to rehouse individuals who are experiencing homelessness.

 Housing First is an approach that prioritizes providing permanent housing to people experiencing homelessness, thus ending their homelessness and serving as a platform from which they can pursue personal goals and improve their quality of life.
 This approach is guided by the belief that people need basic necessities like food and a place to live before attending to anything less critical, such as getting a job, budgeting properly, or attending to substance use issues.
 There is a large and growing evidence base demonstrating that Housing First is an effective solution to homelessness.
 Consumers in a Housing First model access housing faster and are more likely to remain stably housed.
 Studies have shown that rapid re-housing helps people exit homelessness quickly—in one study, an average of two months—and remain housed.
 A variety of studies have shown that between 75 percent and 91 percent of households remain housed a year after being rapidly re-housed.